Students with disabilities

 All survivors that use SHARPP services have the right to respectful treatment of confidential information.
 All information and records pertaining to you will be kept confidential in accordance with NH RSA 173-C;

-SHARPP is located at Wolff house, a wheelchair accessible building next to Health Services.
+SHARPP is located at Wolff house, a wheelchair accessible building next to Health and Wellness.

 SHARPP works to eliminate sexual and intimate partner violence.
 SHARPP's mission is accomplished in two parts: by providing free and confidential advocacy and direct services to all survivors and their allies; and by offering culturally competent awareness and prevention programs to the University of New Hampshire community.